What We Offer

 - Induction Abortion: a rarely performed surgical procedure where salt water, urea, or potassium chloride is injected into the amniotic sac; prostaglandins are inserted into the vagina, and pitocin is injected intravenously.

 Third trimester or late term abortions are not legal in a number of states except in certain medical situations.
 The time frame referred to as late term is often based on when a baby is considered “viable” (able to survive outside the womb).
 However, the point of “viability” is a grey area in many medical communities.
 Most medical communities establish 24 weeks gestation, the later part of the second trimester, as the earliest time of viability.
 Therefore, the availability of any procedure used in the third trimester is based on the laws of that state.
-The procedures that can be done in the third trimester include:
+The types of procedures that can be done in the third trimester include:

 - Induction Abortion: a rarely done surgical procedure where salt water, urea, or potassium chloride is injected into the amniotic sac; prostaglandins are inserted into the vagina and pitocin is injected intravenously.